 Eindhoven - Maastricht | Utrecht - Groningen |

-If the automatic scoring is disabled, Ans will only take the correct pairs into consideration to calculate the score.
-To make the example easier, the amount of points that can be earned has been set to 3.
-As there are 6 correct alternatives, this means a student can get 0,5 points per correct pair.
+If automatic scoring is disabled, Ans will only consider the correct pairs when calculating the score.
+For simplicity, the total points available have been set to 3.
+With 6 correct pairs, this means a student can earn 0.5 points for each correct pair.

 Example